The Blog Social

 2. Research your target keywords using Pinterest’s search bar and trends tool

-3. Batch-create optimized pin designs for your top blog posts
+3. Batch-create optimised pin designs for your top blog posts

 4. Schedule pins consistently using Pinterest automation